 Box 7

-Is checked if there are charges for terms beginning January 2021–March 2021.
+Is checked if there are charges for terms beginning January 2026 through March 2026.

 Box 8